 In consultation with Pearl Meyer, the Committee reviewed and considered various forms and methods of providing long-term incentive compensation opportunities to our executive officers.
-After considering factors such as pay and performance alignment, shareholder alignment, retention goals, accounting cost, share usage, shareholder dilution, the ratio of short-term and long-term compensation, tax implications, peer group practices and market trends, the Committee approved for 2021 the use of (1) service-based restricted stock and (2) stock options.
-These service-based restricted stock and stock option awards were intended to further balance the performance and retention objectives of our long-term incentive program and to create additional stock ownership opportunities for executives and to further align their interests with shareholders.
-The Committee considers stock options to be performance-based and an appropriate equity vehicle for aligning executive compensation with those of shareholders.
-Executive rewards are aligned with those of our shareholders when the value of our stock increases and thus the majority of the equity granted to our NEOs is in the form of stock options.
-Notably, the stock options have a shorter than market term, seven years as opposed to ten years, making it less likely that stock options holders will benefit from cyclical increases in the market.
+After considering factors such as pay and performance alignment, shareholder alignment, retention goals, accounting cost, share usage, shareholder dilution, the ratio of short-term and long-term compensation, tax implications, peer group practices and market trends, the Committee approved for 2022 the use of (1) service-based restricted stock and (2) performance units.
+These service-based restricted stock and performance unit awards were intended to further balance the performance and retention objectives of our long-term incentive program and to create additional stock ownership opportunities for executives and to further align their interests with shareholders.

-The Committee determined that the equity grant mix for 2021 for our NEOs would be as follows: 75% of the equity grant value in the form of stock options and 25% of the equity grant value in the form of service-based restricted stock.
+The Committee determined that the equity grant mix for 2022 for our NEOs would be as follows: 50% of the equity grant value in the form of performance units and 50% of the equity grant value in the form of service-based restricted stock.

-The specific number of restricted stock and stock options is generally based on converting the equity grant value into an appropriate number of shares for each form of equity being awarded.
-For conversion purposes, shares of restricted stock granted in 2021 were valued based on the closing price of Tredegar common stock as reported on the NYSE on the date of grant (March 19, 2021).
-For 2021, stock options were valued using the Black-Scholes Pricing Model and the number of options granted were based on the option value so determined.
+The specific number of restricted stock and performance units is generally based on converting the equity grant value into an appropriate number of shares for each form of equity being awarded.
+For conversion purposes, shares of restricted stock and performance units granted in 2022 were valued based on the closing price of Tredegar common stock as reported on the NYSE on the date of grant (March 16, 2022 for Mr. Donnelly and May 4, 2022 for Messrs.
+Steitz and Edwards).
 Grant levels may then be adjusted up or down, at the Committee's discretion, based on a variety of factors, including, but not limited to, our performance, the executive's performance, internal pay equity and share availability under the 2018 Plan.